vizchamz/node-websocket/README.md

-# websocket-jwt-basicserver
+# websocket
- This project contains a server to client websocket, jwt token creation and authetication and a basic server
+ This project contains a server to client websocket.